dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ## Extracting Reading Vectors {#sec:extraction}

 Prior work focused their probing on a single layer, often handpicked based on prior papers.
 We probe all layers instead.
 We use Mass Mean Shift probing for each layer, because it's been shown empirically [@li24] to generalize better in high dimensional spaces than logistic regression^[Since we don't have contrasting pairs, just labeled points, it's not possible to use the PCA from contrasting pairs method used in @marks24 and @zou25.
 See "Mass Mean Probing vs Linear Regression" in the appendix].
+This technique involves taking the means of each class, and using their difference as the reading vector.

 We then tested two methods for determining the relative importance of the different layers --- either allowing the magnitude of the